benwhicks/oxley_guides/Canvas_guide.md

 ## Sections

 Some Canvas courses will comprise of several classes.
 The ID for the Section will be the full Edval code with prepended year (e.g. *2019_9MAT.O*) and the course will omit the *.O* (e.g. *2019_9MAT*).
-Some senior courses will run this model (ask CL's for their preference), and the current **junior classes** that use this are:
+Some senior courses will run this model (ask CL's for their preference), and the current **7 - 10** that use this are:

 * Geography
 * History